arthurlacoste/tampa/readme.md

   </p>
 </p>

-Now, replacing strings is now as simple as fill a hole.
+Replacing strings is now as simple as fill a hole.

 Template string, files, and even YAML.